 Minnesota Paycheck Calculator

-Calculate your take-home pay after federal & Minnesota taxes
+Calculate your take-home pay per paycheck for salary and hourly jobs after federal & Minnesota taxes

 Calculation not correct?
 Request new features?